cmse822/project-4-openmp-intro-team-2/report.md

 The results of the serial run against the parallel run with only 1 thread is shown in the following figure.
 As this figure shows, the run time of the serial and parallel codes were almost identical.
 The plot was generated in a log-log scale to see any slight difference for the small matrices (`N=20`), but still the runtimes were very close.
 It is noted that the timing was measured using the average of 100 iterations to avoid the noise effect.

 It is noted that the expectation was the serial code run faster, as the parallel code had some overhead timing for dividing the work between the threads (here only 1 thread).
-However, after it is believed that considering the problem size, this overhead time is so small that cannot be recognized withint the data variation noise.
+However, after group discussion it is believed that considering the problem size, this overhead time is so small that cannot be recognized withint the data variation noise.

 <img src="./analysis/Fig01_Serial_Thread1.png" alt="Serial Vs Parallel (#Thread=1) runtime results" width=800>